MiddleRaster/MiddleRaster.github.io/TDD/cpp/BowlingGame/ArrayOfInts/Step10.md

 ```

 So, we hang onto all the rolls in an ```std::array``` (of the maximum size, where we have a spare in the last frame), populated in the ```Roll``` method, but do all the scoring in the ```Score``` method.
 It works, but could use some refactoring.
-Whenver I see a comment, I take it as a hint that maybe I should extract an expressively named method.
+Whenever I see a comment, I take it as a hint that maybe I should extract an expressively named method.
 On the other hand, I don't always extract a method if there isn't duplication.
 Let's hold off on that for a bit.

 Now that line, ```if (i%2 == 1)``` will be wrong if we have a strike, but we don't have a test for that yet.
-Even though the code is a little ugly, I'm going to hold off refactoring for a bit.
+Even though the code is a little ugly, I'm going to hold off refactoring.

 Let's write some more spare tests, like nothing but spares.
 If you rolls 21 fives in a row, they're all spares and the score will be 150.